-Right2Respect asked LSdesign to design a logo and and website, and to roll out graphics for social media sites and marketing.
-R2R wanted an clean, flexible, bilingual site that could be self-managed, so a WordPress theme with minor modifications and visuals tailored to R2R was proposed and implemented.
+Right2Respect (R2R) asked me to design a logo and and website, and to roll out graphics for social media sites and marketing.
+The client wanted an clean, flexible, bilingual site that would be easy to use and manage.
+I proposed a WordPress theme with minor customisations and visuals tailored to R2R.

 - template research and installation